ryankurte/embedded-hal-compat/README.md

 (and `cargo tree -i embedded-hal` returns two versions)

 #### Is this cursed?!

-Yes.
-You're gonna end up with lots of cursed errors but at least you can compile things?
+At least a little bit, because traits have the same method names you might end up with some cursed errors...

 #### What kind of errors?